Doctor Syn (film): Plot

-Led by Captain Collyer, a detachment of Royal Navy tax revenue collectors arrive in the village of Dymchurch on Romney Marsh.
+In 1800, a detachment of Royal Navy tax revenue collectors led by Captain Collyer arrive in the village of Dymchurch on Romney Marsh.
 The area is known for liquor-smuggling, and they are on the trail of the culprits.
-They find a peaceful village of apparently honest, pious, and simple folk, looked after benevolently by their philanthropic vicar, Doctor Syn.
+They find a peaceful village of apparently honest, pious and simple folk, looked after benevolently by Squire Cobtree and the philanthropic vicar Doctor Syn.

-Dr Syn is in fact The Scarecrow, the leader of the band of parish smugglers.
-He uses his cover as a man of the cloth to run a profitable smuggling ring, whose profits are used to improve the lives of the local citizenry by paying their heavy tax burden imposed by the Crown.
+Dr. Syn is in fact The Scarecrow, the leader of the band of parish smugglers.
+He uses his cover as a man of the cloth to run a profitable smuggling ring, whose profits are used to improve the lives of the local citizenry by paying the heavy tax burden imposed by the Crown.
 Collyer gradually comes to suspect what is going on, after which a series of chases and confrontations takes place.
 The Scarecrow and his smugglers narrowly outwit their Royal Navy pursuers on the surrounding marshlands.

 Captain Collyer finally discovers that Syn is none other than the notorious pirate Captain Clegg, thought to have been hanged many years earlier and buried in the graveyard at Dymchurch.
-Still one step ahead of the Collyer and his men, Syn destroys all incriminating evidence, after which he and his smugglers disappear, making their escape from England by merchant ship.
+Still one step ahead of Collyer and his men, Syn destroys all incriminating evidence, after which he and his smugglers disappear, making their escape from England by merchant ship.